Regular grooming plays an important role in the health and well-being of your dog. In warmer weather, it can also help to keep them cool.

 Grooming is good for your dog’s health

 As well as being an important part of keeping your dog happy and healthy, grooming is a great way to bond with them.
-It builds trust with your dog and is a great way to have a close look at their skin; checking for cuts, bruises, areas of dry skin and of course fleas.
+It builds trust with your dog and is a great way to have a close look at their skin; checking for cuts, bruises, areas of dry skin and of course fleas, ticks and other insects.